 This will install the core Girder server as a site package in your system or virtual environment.
 At this point, you might want to check the configuration to change your plugin and logging paths.
 In order to use the web interface, you must also install the web client libraries.
 Girder installs a Python script that will automatically build and install these libraries for you.
 Just run the following command:

 Installing the web client code requires Node.js.
 See the Node.js installation guide for installation instructions.

 need to run the above commands as root.

 Once this is done, you are ready to start using Girder as described in this section: Run.

 Installing extra dependencies with pip¶

-There is also an extra you can use to install the depencies for all bundled
+There is also an extra you can use to install the dependencies for all bundled

 pip install girder[plugins]

-Not all plugins are available in every python version and platform.
-Specifying a plugin for in an unsupported environment will raise an error.
+Not all plugins are available in every Python version and platform.
+Specifying a plugin in an unsupported environment will raise an error.

 Install from Git repository¶